nmshd/documentation/_docs_integrate/11-connector-configuration.md

 - **baseUrl** `default: "https://prod.enmeshed.eu"`

-  The base url is used to communicate with the Enmeshed platform.
-It can be changed to use a custom Enmeshed Backbone.
+  The base url is used to communicate with the enmeshed platform.
+It can be changed to use a custom enmeshed Backbone.

 - **platformClientId** `required`

-  The client id is required to communicate with the Enmeshed platform.
-It can be acquired from the [Enmeshed Support]({% link _docs_integrate/00-basics.md %}#support).
+  The client id is required to communicate with the enmeshed platform.
+It can be acquired from the [enmeshed Support]({% link _docs_integrate/00-basics.md %}#support).

 - **platformClientSecret** `required`

-  The client secret is required to communicate with the Enmeshed platform.
-It can be acquired from the [Enmeshed Support]({% link _docs_integrate/00-basics.md %}#support).
+  The client secret is required to communicate with the enmeshed platform.
+It can be acquired from the [enmeshed Support]({% link _docs_integrate/00-basics.md %}#support).

 ### database